awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 + Two Aurora MySQL DB clusters in the same AWS Region, by using MySQL binary log \(binlog\) replication\.

   For more information, see [Replication Between Aurora and MySQL or Between Aurora and Another Aurora DB Cluster \(Binlog Replication\)](AuroraMySQL.Replication.MySQL.md)\.
-+ An Amazon RDS MySQL DB instance as the master and an Aurora MySQL DB cluster, by creating an Aurora Read Replica of an Amazon RDS MySQL DB instance\.
++ An Amazon RDS MySQL DB instance as the source and an Aurora MySQL DB cluster, by creating an Aurora Read Replica of an Amazon RDS MySQL DB instance\.

    Typically, this approach is used for migration to Aurora MySQL, rather than for ongoing replication\.
 For more information, see [Migrating Data from a MySQL DB Instance to an Amazon Aurora MySQL DB Cluster by Using a DB Snapshot](AuroraMySQL.Migrating.RDSMySQL.md)\.